-The General Data Protection Regulations becomes law in every European Union State on May 25.
+The General Data Protection Regulation becomes law in every European Union State on May 25.
 This legislation is aimed at protecting the personal data of all European Union citizens—around the globe.
 GDPR has a direct effect in all EU member states.
 Regardless of where your business, organization, or enterprise exists, you must ensure it complies if it employs and/or does business with any EU citizens.

 What is the GDPR Special Category Data?